 For managers of Home Owner Associations (HOA), property management companies, co-ops, condominium and apartment complexes, customized ambient fresh-smelling air not only translates into a good first impression for existing residents, potential buyers and renters, but it underscores a continued sense of trust from a building’s board of directors in their choice to contract with your management services and amenities.
 This in turn translates into a solid, sustained and often-increased property value and bottom line for both you and the building you represent.

-Conversely, when a bad odor permeates a building’s entrance, foyer, lobbies, hallways, gyms, restrooms, trash rooms or any other public interior space, and then happily wafts its way into the noses of existing or potential residents, you run the risk of tarnishing your reputable good name as a management company.
+Conversely, when a bad odor permeates a building’s entrance, foyer, lobbies, hallways, gyms, restrooms, trash rooms or any other public interior space and then wafts its way into the noses of existing or potential residents, you run the risk of tarnishing your reputable good name as a management company.

 While bad odors are bad for any facility, they are particular damaging to residential properties and neutralizing them, as opposed to masking them, as well as providing tailored unique fragrance enhancement, takes a professional tenacity more persistent than the stubborn will of those offensive malodorous molecules.